DSC_0218-006.JPG

 Kálfshamarsvík - extraordinary Basalt Columns at Skagi in North Iceland

-In this travel-blog I want to show you a beautiful place on the Skagi peninsula.
+In this travel blog, I want to show you a beautiful place on the Skagi peninsula.
 It is called Kálfshamarsvík, a small cove by Kálfshamarsnes cape.
 At Kálfshamarsvík cove, you will find one of the most breathtaking basalt columns here in Iceland, in my opinion.
-It is a pure gem of nature and hidden in the sense that it is on the Skagi peninsula, which is off the beaten track, but so worth the detour.
-Top photo: Kálfshamarsvík and Kálfshamarvíkurviti lighthouse Kálfshamarsvík The basalt columns are so diverse here and take on so many forms that I can assure you that you will come awa
+It is a pure gem of nature and hidden in the sense that it is on the Skagi peninsula, which is off the beaten track, but it is so worth the detour.
+Top photo: Kálfshamarsvík and Kálfshamarvíkurviti lighthouse Kálfshamarsvík The basalt columns here are so diverse and take on so many forms that I can assure you you will com

 Disappearing Landscape - Ketubjörg Cliffs and Dalshorn at Skagi in North-Iceland